 The foliage has dark, deeply divided foliage, although it can be variable and this provides a flattering backdrop for the pale flowers.
 Finely lobed it possesses the elegance of some ferns.

 Malva will bloom profusely in a sunny position, although it is regarded as a plant suitable for part shade, it will grow less spindly in full sun.
 It is a very easily grown plant, carefree and requiring no maintenance.
 It will succeed in ordinary garden soil, though it prefers a reasonably well-drained and moderately fertile soil.

 Malva moschata is a species native to Europe and south-western Asia, from Spain north to the British Isles and Poland, and east to southern Russia and Turkey.
-It is often grown as an ornamental plant for its attractive scented flowers, which are produced throughout the summer.
+An elegant relative of the common mallow, it is often grown as an ornamental plant for its attractive scented flowers, which are produced throughout the summer.

 Sowing: Sow in February to June or September to October

 Seed is best sown in a cold frame in spring or autumn but can also be sown directly where they are to flower.

 Malva seed germinates quickly and easily, typically within 14 to 21 days.